VanDng/PageEditor-VSCode/README.md

 # PageEditor-VSCode

-An external editor for the [Page Editor](https://github.com/VanDng/Page-Editor) extension.
+A Visual Studio Code extension that works as an external editor for the [Page Editor](https://github.com/VanDng/Page-Editor).

 # Todo
 - [ ] Follow this [topic](https://github.com/microsoft/vscode/issues/4873).
-The crowd is waiting for an API enabling to disable VSCode Editor.
+The crowd is waiting for an API enabling to disable VSCode Editor on read-only mode.

 # Package

+A note for myself for packaging the extension.

 1/ Make sure the necessary libraries belongs to the `dependencies` section, not `devDependencies`.
 Otherwise, the extension won't work after installing.